 Archaeological evidence suggests that as the transition into an ice-free regional landscape allowed the area to be suitable for habitation in the late Pleistocene following the subsidence of glacially derived floods and the stabilization of local landforms.
 Subsequent changes to landforms, climate, and vegetation influenced the available resources and, consequently, the spatial distribution and subsistence strategies of humans living on the landscape.
 Recent investigations support human presence in northwestern North America dating to the late Pleistocene (Gilbert et. al 2008).
 The Cle Elum and Roslyn areas fall within an area encompassed by the Columbia River Plateau Cultural Area (Anastasio 1972; Ames et al. 1998).
-Early human occupation in the Cle Elum area and Columbia Plateau dates to approximately 13,000 years ago and provides the upper limit of generally accepted phase designations developed from previous research for the Plateau region (e.g., Chatters 1986; Daugherty 1956; Galm et al. 1981; Greengo 1982, 1986; Hollenbeck and Carter 1986; Lohse 1985, 2005; Mehringer and Foit 1990; Nelson 1969; Rice 1969; Schalk 1982).
+Early human occupation in the Cle Elum area and Columbia Plateau dates to approximately 13,000 years ago and provides the upper limit of generally accepted phase designations developed from previous research for the Plateau region (e.g., Beck and Jones 2010; Brown et al. 2019; Chatters 1986; Daugherty 1956; Galm et al. 1981; Greengo 1982, 1986; Hollenbeck and Carter 1986; Lohse 1985, 2005; Mehringer and Foit 1990; Nelson 1969; Rice 1969; Schalk 1982).
 These designations follow changes in settlement and subsistence strategies through time as climate, technology and population density changed.
 The trend noted in these phases is a pattern of adaptation from an upland hunting strategy to a semi-sedentary riverine-based subsistence organization over time.
-This change broadly occurs between an earlier tradition comprised of several phases (Clovis: ca. 11,500(?) to 11,000 B.P.; Windust: ca. 11,000 to 8000 B.P.; Vantage/Cascade: ca. 8000 to 4500 B.P.) and a subsequent, two-phase tradition: Frenchman Springs (ca. 4500 to 2500 B.P.), and Cayuse (ca. 2500 B.P. to 250 B.P.)
+This change broadly occurs between an earlier tradition comprised of several phases (Western Stemmed Tradition: ca.13,000 to 11,000 B.P.; Clovis: ca. 11,500(?) to 11,000 B.P.; Windust: ca. 11,000 to 8000 B.P.; Vantage/Cascade: ca. 8000 to 4500 B.P.) and a subsequent, two-phase tradition: Frenchman Springs (ca. 4500 to 2500 B.P.), and Cayuse (ca. 2500 B.P. to 250 B.P.)
 (Ames et al. 1998; Swanson 1956) and is summarized in Berger (2015):